Unity MARS is a Unity extension that adds new functionality to support augmented and mixed reality content creation.

 - Unity MARS uses the

 .NET 4.x Equivalentruntime and is incompatible with the legacy scripting runtime.

 Unity MARS version 1.4.0 includes the following known limitations:

 - Compile errors related to

 NewSceneSetup, or other missing references to the UnityEditor assembly can occur when compiling MARS when the scripting API updater modifies code during Player builds.
-Upgrading to AR Foundation 4.2 will fix the issue.
+You can generally work around this issue by clicking Build a second time, once the API updater has made its modifications.
 This may occur as a result of adding the latest Universal Render Pipeline package (10.2.2) to your project in Unity 2020.2, which triggers an API upgrade in AR Foundation (4.0.12).